 All pricing listed should be referenced as a guideline only.
 Actual part design / mechanics needed will dictate final pricing.

-If you want to learn more about the cost of plastic injection molding, please download our Pricing Guide by clicking the button below.
+If you want to learn more about Injection Mold Pricing please download our Pricing Guide by clicking the button below.

 Bridge tooling describes the process where parts are produced at an early state in the product development cycle, but when the quantity of parts may make prototyping an uneconomical option.
 There are a number of requirements that drive the need for a bridge mold, including the production intent material needed for testing purposes.
 This mold is built for automatic runs, mid-level production, and built for part production with amedium life span (under 50,000 parts).